 - Family drug abuse history

-- Existing conditions that could lead to drug use (trauma, abuse, etc)
+- Existing conditions that could lead to drug use (trauma, abuse, etc.)

 Stage 2: Experimentation

 The second stage is where the user has begun to take an active interest in substances and is seeking other ways it could make a difference in their lives.
-For young people, it could be a phase where they try out different substances and see which one gives them the best experience while doing their activities, such as parties, sleepovers, or even extended study periods that stretch well into the night.
+For young people, it could be a phase where they try out different substances and see which gives them the best experience while doing their activities, such as parties, sleepovers, or even extended study periods that stretch well into the night.

 For young adults, this stage could be where they seek something to boost their performance at work as they try to excel in their chosen field, mostly through stimulants.
 In others, this is where they try to find something to help them relax and relieve the daily stress they incur, mostly through depressants or sedatives.